Butch Lewis Act: Purpose and content

 In 2017, U.S. Senator Sherrod Brown named this piece of legislation after late Ohioan Estil "Butch" Lewis.
 Lewis was an Ohio native and Vietnam War veteran, who was the former president of the Teamsters Local 100 union in Cincinnati.
 Lewis became an activist after the Multiemployer Pension Reform Act of 2014 threatened massive cuts to pensions plans.
 He volunteered to organize and advocate on behalf of his fellow union workers and retirees, working with public officials and the Pension Rights Center to enact counter-legislation to the 2014 benefit cuts.
-Butch Lewis passed away of a stroke in 2015 as a result of the stress of the pension crisis.
+Butch Lewis died of a stroke in 2015 as a result of the stress of the pension crisis.